jengleberg/js-objects/readme.md

 [CFU]: # (Stop and jot on the solutions to student1.name and the equality)

 What?
 Why is that?
 Well, even though we had two names we only had a single object.
 Both of these variables are pointing to the same thing.
+More specifically, they are pointing to the *same place in memory*.

 <!--12:10 18 minutes -->